Cisco Heat

 is a 1990 racing video game developed and published in arcades by Jaleco.
 Players control a police squad car racing against computer-controlled vehicles.
 The goal is to finish each race in first place.
 Players can take different routes to bypass certain portions of the course.
 Three cabinet types were created, a standard upright, a sit-down, and a motion-based "deluxe" machine; both of these could be connected, or "linked", together to enable multiplayer.

 Cisco Heat was designed by many former employees of Sega, who had left the company to form BitBox, which developed Jaleco Rally: Big Run.
 After Jaleco absorbed the company, the team began work on a spiritual successor to Big Run, which became Cisco Heat.
 The game was ported to the Atari ST, Commodore 64, Amiga, ZX Spectrum, Amstrad CPC, and MS-DOS, all of which were published in Europe by Image Works.
 The arcade version of Cisco Heat was praised for its gameplay, presentation and controls, with one reviewer finding it to be a drastic improvement over Jaleco's previous arcade games.
 Home computer ports were met with a more negative reception for their poor quality.

 Gameplay

 In Cisco Heat, players control a police squad car through San Francisco in an attempt to win the "National Championship Police Car Steeplechase" in first place.
 Gameplay is similar to Out Run and Chase H.Q., where players must race against computer-controlled vehicles to the end of each section, taking place in a different area of San Francisco.
 Sections contain famous landmarks from the city, namely the Golden Gate Bridge, Alcatraz and tram cars, as well as several features such as steep dives, 90-degree turns and multiple selectable routes, which can allow players to bypass certain portions of the race and shortcut to another area.
-Players can select from two different police cars, both being based on the Cadillac Brougham and Nissan 300ZX Z32 respectively.
+Players can select from two different police cars, both of which are based on the Cadillac Brougham and Nissan 300ZX Z32 respectively.
 Up to four Cisco Heat cabinets can be connected, or "linked", together to enable multiplayer play.